ajhs-legal/terms-of-service/records/records-compliance.md

 * Damage to your hardware device from the use of the Platform or Platform Services;
 * The content, actions, or inactions of third parties’ use of the Platform or Platform Services;
 * A suspension or other action taken with respect to your Account;
-* Your reliance on the quality, accuracy, or reliability of Fixed-Fee Listings, Profiles, Ratings, Reviews, recommendations, and feedback (including their content, order, and display), Composite Information, or metrics found on, used on, or made available through the Platform; and
+* Your reliance on the quality, accuracy, or reliability of Profiles, Ratings, Reviews, recommendations, and feedback (including their content, order, and display), Composite Information, or metrics found on, used on, or made available through the Platform; and
-* Your need to modify practices, content, or behavior or your loss of or inability to do business, as a result of changes to the Terms of Service.
+* Your need to modify practices, content, or behavior or your loss of or inability to do business, because of changes to the Terms of Service.

 **ADDITIONALLY, IN NO EVENT WILL GOODLAWYER, OUR AFFILIATES, OUR LICENSORS, OR OUR THIRD-PARTY SERVICE PROVIDERS, AS APPLICABLE, BE LIABLE FOR ANY SPECIAL, CONSEQUENTIAL, INCIDENTAL, PUNITIVE, EXEMPLARY, OR INDIRECT COSTS OR DAMAGES, INCLUDING, BUT NOT LIMITED TO, LITIGATION COSTS, INSTALLATION AND REMOVAL COSTS, OR LOSS OF DATA, PRODUCTION, PROFIT, OR BUSINESS OPPORTUNITIES.
 THE LIABILITY OF GOODLAWYER, OUR AFFILIATES, OUR LICENSORS, AND OUR THIRD-PARTY SERVICE PROVIDERS TO ANY USER FOR ANY CLAIM ARISING OUT OF OR IN CONNECTION WITH THIS AGREEMENT OR THE OTHER TERMS OF SERVICE WILL NOT EXCEED THE LESSER OF"**